 Institute of Contemporary Psychoanalysis does not evaluate nor accept credit by means of experiential learning, challenge examinations, or achievement tests.

-The Institute does not accept transfer of credit for the PPT program.
+The Institute does not accept transfer of credit for the Psychoanalytic Psychotherapy Training (PPT) program.

-NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
+NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION

+The transferability of credits you earn at Institute of Contemporary Psychoanalysis is at the complete discretion of an institution to which you may seek to transfer.
+Acceptance of the certificate you earn in the educational program is also at the complete discretion of the institution to which you may seek to transfer.
+If the credits or certificate that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending Institute of Contemporary Psychoanalysis to determine if your credits or certificate will transfer.